microsoft/Partner-Center-PowerShell/docs/help/New-PartnerCustomerAgreement.md

 ```

 ### -ContactEmail
-The email address of the contact at the customer.
+The email address of the primary contact of the customer.

 ```yaml
 Type: String